chinamike65/hugo-tuolesi/content/book3/book3en.md

 (2) Serving the Guru

-Serving the Guru is actually a kind of body offering.
+Serving the Guru is actually a kind of offering of one's body, known as "cheng shi".

-"Cheng" means to bear and take responsibility; "things" include all the things big and small that the guru has ordered to do, including not only the great undertakings of assisting the guru to spread the Dharma and benefiting students, but also including serving the guru in front of him. little things.
+"Cheng" means to bear and accept responsibility; "things" include all the things, big and small, that the guru has asked you to do, including not only the great deeds of assisting the guru in spreading the Dharma and benefiting living beings, but also little things like serving at his side.

+(3) Practice According to the Dharma

-(3) The purpose of practicing Buddhism according to the teaching is to get rid of all kinds of troubles of oneself.
-In order to liberate and become a Buddha, it is also for this purpose to get close to the teacher.
+The purpose of practicing Buddhism according to the teaching is to get rid of all kinds of afflictions in oneself.
+In order to liberate oneself and become a Buddha, it this is also the reason for getting close to the master.

 After making offerings to the guru, if you do not earnestly practice the Dharma taught by the guru, you will not be able to liberate yourself.

-Therefore, it is very important to listen to the teacher's teaching and follow it.
+Therefore, it is very important to listen to the master's teaching and put it into practice.

-In addition, the disciple listens to the teacher's words, and practices according to the teacher's teaching.
+In addition, if a disciple listens to the teacher's words, and practices according to the master's teaching, it is a very good way of making the guru happy.

 61

-2. The merits of offering and serving
+##### 2. The merits of offering and serving

 (1) The merits of making offerings to the guru

-To make offerings to the guru, you must first know the merits of making offerings.
+To make offerings to the guru, you must first know the benefits of making offerings.

 When you make offerings to the master, you make offerings to the Buddhas and Tathagatas.

-In the Sequel to the Master of Victory Vajra, it says:
+In the Chakrasamvara Tantra, it says:

 Live in the body of the teacher and accept the confession of believers.

 What does it mean?
-This is to say that the four deities, such as the Victory Vajra, and the Buddhas and Tathagatas live in the body of the master and receive offerings from the disciples.
+This is to say that the Four Great Kings, such as Chakrasamvara, and the Buddhas and Tathagatas live in the body of the master and receive offerings from the disciples.

-If a disciple makes offerings to the guru, it is equivalent to making offerings to the four deities, and thus making offerings to the Buddhas and Tathagatas.
+If a disciple makes offerings to the guru, it is equivalent to making offerings to the Four Great Kings, and thus making offerings to the Buddhas and Tathagatas.

 When the guru accepts the offering, the Buddhas and Tathagatas receive the offering.

 Therefore, making offerings to the guru is a great way to accumulate blessings.

-If you only make offerings to Victory Vajra, then you can only make offerings to one deity;
+If you only make offerings to Chakrasamvara, then you can only make offerings to one deity;

 if you make offerings to Buddha Shakyamuni, you can only make offerings to one Buddha;